The following lists the details of current members of the SPM group. Details of some of our previous members may be found in the

 Elizabeth is currently investigating a demand management framework to mitigate the grid

 challenges associated with large-scale uptake of residential solar photovoltaic (PV).

-Behzad Asadi received the B.Sc. degree (with honors) from Yazd
+Behzad Asadi received the B.Sc. degree (Ranked 1st) from Yazd

 University in 2005 and the M.Sc. degree from the University of Tehran

 in 2008, both in Electrical Engineering.
 From 2008 to 2010, he was a

 University of Tehran and from 2011 to 2013 he was with ZTE

 Corporation as a Solution Manager.
 Currently, he is pursuing his PhD

 degree in Electrical Engineering at the University of Newcastle.
 His

 interests include Information and Coding Theory, and Signal